TyricSatyric/YOMI-Hustle-Mod-Creator-Tool/README.md

 - A handy generator to quickly and easily create new mods.
 - An autocompiler that automatically creates a build of your mods so you don't have to zip it every time you want to test.
 - A simple character creation tab, at the moment it only adds options to create or remove but it might have an update in the future.

+Be careful when changing the name of the mod, I tried to make it as flawless as posible but it may have bugs.